Pryzmm/Split-Self/README.md

 ## ⚠️ DISCLAIMER

 This mod will interact with your device **outside of the game**.
 Rest assured, your PC will not be damaged, and any changes made are easily reversible.
-If you feel unsafe using this mod, or if it's not supported on your device, you may download the **safe version** from every GitHub release.
+If you feel unsafe using this mod, or if it's not supported on your device, you may download the **safe version** from every GitHub full release.

+You can read the full disclaimer of all device interactions [here](DISCLAIMER.md)

 ---